cophi-wue/llms_read_hoelderlin/09_textmeaning.md

 auf der werde ich sitzen
 wenn ich nicht weiter weiß
 also für immer wie eine
-der die Augen übergegangen sind
+der die Augen übergegangen sind.

+Aus: Helga M. Novak: HÄUSER.
+In: Dies.: Poesiealbum 320.
+Auswahl von Rita Jorek.
+Wilhemshorst: Märkischer Verlag 2015, S. 23.

 Interpretation from poem 1:
 Under this analytical rule, the poem is understood as a communicative act between the speaker and themselves or an imagined other, rather than a description of an external world.
 The expressions function to construct an internal landscape where themes of isolation, paradoxical love, and existential endurance are explored.
 The speaker builds symbolic spaces (house, bench) to house their emotional turmoil, creating a self-contained dialogue within a desolate yet meaningful internal world.
 This interpretation highlights the poem’s focus on the subjective function of language and its power to shape emotional reality.